DiarmuidLeahy/NavWell-Admin-Console/README.md

 > Start the database by opening a command prompt and navigating to `"C:\Program Files\MongoDB\Server\3.4\bin"`.
 From there, type
 > `mongod`.
 If you see a message to the effect of `[thread1] waiting for connections on port 27017 `, the service is performing correctly.
 Leave this window open and open a new command prompt.
 From here, navigate to where you installed the API ("navwell/api" or similar) and run `node app`

-Once the step described above is complete, start the administrator console by navigating to where the app is installed ("navwell/admin") and type
+Once the step described above is complete, start the administrator console by navigating to where the app is installed ("navwell/admin") and type:
 ```
 grunt serve
 ```

 NavWell is now fully installed and you can begin configuring and conducting experiments.
 The Virtual Reality application can be downloaded from [NavWell VR](https://github.com/DiarmuidLeahy/NavWell-VR "GitHub Repo")